5.1 Sector overview (CRF 3)

 Other - domestic and commercial use

 This category includes NMVOC emissions from domestic and commercial solvent use in the following areas: household products, toiletries, rubbing compounds, windshield washing fluids, adhesives, polishes and waxes, space deodorants, and laundry detergents and treatments.
 Emissions for this category are based on a per capita emission factor.
-The emission factor used is 2.54 kg NMVOC/capita/yr (United States EPA, 1985).
-It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency is applicable to the average product use in New Zealand (CRL Energy, 2006).
-Population data is from the Statistics New Zealand website.
-As at December 2007, the population was estimated to be 4.25 million.
+The emission factor used is 2.54 kg NMVOC/capita/yr (USEPA, 1985).
+It is assumed that the emissions rate per capita derived by the United States Environmental Protection Agency (USEPA) is applicable to the average product use in New Zealand (CRL Energy Ltd, 2006).
+Population figures are from the Statistics New Zealand website.

 N2O for anaesthesia

-The sole importer of bulk N2O into New Zealand provided activity data for the 2007 calendar year.
+Activity data for 2004 was obtained from the sole importer of bulk N2O into New Zealand.
 The importer supplies its competitor with its requirements so the figure represents full coverage of N2O use in New Zealand.
-Most of the N2O is used for anaesthesia and the production of EntoNOx (a half-and-half mixture of nitrous oxide and oxygen for pain relief).
+Most of the N2O is used for anaesthesia and the production of Entonox (a 50/50 mix of nitrous oxide and oxygen for pain relief).
 There is a very small amount used in motor sports and in scientific analysis.

 5.1.3 Uncertainties and time-series consistency

-Estimates of uncertainty are based on information provided by industry in the questionnaires and discussions with respondents (CRL Energy, 2006).
-The overall uncertainties are shown in Table 5.1.1
+Estimates of uncertainty are based on information provided by industry in the questionnaires and discussions with respondents (CRL Energy Ltd, 2006).
+The overall uncertainties are assessed to be:

 5.1.5 Source-specific recalculations